Maplestix Lacrosse Player and Coaches Clinic

 ● Women’s U20 Team Canada, Team Manager Hong Kong World Championships, 2024.

-● Team Canada, Women’s Field Lacrosse Athlete 2019 world champion.
+● Team Canada, Women’s Field Lacrosse Athlete 2019 World Champion.

 ● Four-year student athlete in the United States.
 Four year, team captain Southern Conference, Offensive Player of the Year, 2019.
 First Team All Southern Conference, 2018 and 2019 First Team All Atlantic Sun, 2017 Atlantic Sun, Freshmen Team, 2016.